MikkFalling/sv/README.md

 Basically you can download this to play alone or just have to do not wait downloading content by the game.
-There is a'LOT of contributors who all doesn't want assets for public domain.
+There is a'LOT of contributors who all doesn't want this assets for public domain.

+if you break one or all of the requirement's.- we will take legal action's.